Love . . .

 I have also learned to take each day as it comes and make a conscious effort to love my neighbors without trying to change them to fit my mold, but let them be.
 BUT, at times when unconditional love is not enough, I have also learned to apply tough love, which works wonders.
 It's also important to remember that all the above are but a journey and not a destination.

-Loving self or people are a choice and it's also very empowering to know that we have a God given ability just to do that.
+Loving self or people is a choice and it's also very empowering to know that we have a God given ability just to do that.
 We know the saying, "Love is not something you feel, it's something you do."
 The teachings of Jesus' kind of love also implies loving self and people, who we think of not worthy of our love.

 By the way, "Letting an injustice go by or accepting a wrong is not forgiveness."
 The late Marin Luther king Jr. said, “Power without love is reckless and abusive, and love without power is sentimental and anemic.
 Power at its best is love implementing the demands of justice, and justice at its best is power correcting everything that stands against love.”